Making a Budget- Your Path to Financial Success

 - Limit shower times.

-- Avoid letting water run when washing dishes by hand.
+- Avoid letting the water run when washing dishes by hand.

 - Use your dishwater, they typically require less water.